-All full-time tenured and tenure track faculty members of the Department except full-time administrators are electors.
-Faculty members on sabbatical or on leave and faculty members with at most half-time reassignments for administrative duties are electors.
-Prior to the nomination process, if at least two-thirds of the original electors so vote, then other full-time faculty members of the Department become electors, except full-time administrators with confirmatory or veto power in the election process.
+All full-time tenured and tenure track faculty members of the Department except full-time administrators with confirmatory or veto power in the election process are electors.
+This includes faculty members on sabbatical or on leave.
+Prior to the nomination process, if at least two-thirds of the original electors so vote, then other full-time faculty members of the Department become electors.